LukeWasTakenn/luke_garages/README.md

 # luke_garages

-This resource now only supports ESX Legacy, other versions of the framework **will not** work without modifying the resource.
+This resource only supports ESX Legacy, other versions of the framework **will not** work without modifying the resource.

 Alongside cars, aircrafts and boats are also fully supported with them having their own separate garages and impounds.